-Teaching Assistants (TAs), SEND TAs, the family support worker and other support staff play an integral role in the provision for children with SEND.
+Teaching Assistants (TAs) and other support staff play an integral role in the provision for children with SEND.
 They are fully encouraged to contribute and participate in discussions about pupils experiencing difficulties.
-The SENDCO meets weekly with TAs and SEND TAs to discuss record keeping, planning and identification of SEND pupils and to provide needs-based training.
+The SENDCO meets regularly with TAs to discuss record keeping, planning and identification of SEND pupils and to provide needs-based training.
 These members of staff are responsible for: